 Making up approximately half the University the Faculty of Arts and Science offers, in twenty-seven departments and schools, an extraordinary scope of educational possibilities encompassing the creative arts, languages, humanities, social sciences, and physical and natural sciences.

-In 2010, Arts and Science has the equivalent of 10,018 Full Time students enrolled in on campus classes, across five academic disciplines.
-Students from Applied Science, Business, and other Faculties take classes in Arts and Science departments.
+The Faculty of Arts and Science teaches courses in 32 Departments across 5 academic disciplines.
+Students from Applied Science, Business, Medicine and other Faculties take classes in Arts and Science departments.

 In fiscal year 2014 (ending April 30, 2014) there are:

 The Faculty of Arts and Science stands at the core of the history of Queen’s University.
 The royal charter issued by Queen Victoria in 1841, which declared that the university would both train students as Presbyterian ministers and instruct youth “in the various branches in Science and Literature”, laid the Faculty’s foundations, and — even though Theology seemed predominant for many years — made it possible for Queen’s to emerge at last as a full-grown university with faculties of medicine and applied science.

 Queen’s opened its doors on March 7, 1842, making it the Dominion’s first active university in all the 1860 kilometers between Fredericton, New Brunswick and the Pacific Ocean.
 Thirteen students enrolled in the first courses, which were offered in a small, wood-frame house on the edge of Kingston where the Reverends Peter Colin Campbell and J.A.
 Williamson as well as the University’s first Principal, Thomas Liddell taught Classics, Mathematics and Natural Philosophy.